Justin01Wu/WebApp/jersey2/Api_tips.md

 	+ bad example: /api/v2/support/producer/{systemId}
 	+ bad example: /api/v2/udpf/{programId}/{udpfColumnId}
 	+ bad example: /api/v2/support/servers/{serverType}
-1. Don’t add string parameter into URLs path, reason
+1. Don’t add string path parameter into URLs path, reason
 	+ It will get trouble from Apache kind of servers like tomcat when string has / even you do URL encode.
 	+ if you really want to do it, please double encode and double decode it.
 	+ It also have a chance to fall into another API:  we have a/b/{c} and a/b/d.
-We have big trouble if string c is “d”
+We have a big trouble if string c is “d”
 	+ bad example: /api/v2/air/databases/{databaseIdOrName}
 	+ bad example: /api/v2/cmc/deals/{dealId}/databases/{databaseType}/versions/{version}
 	+ bad example: /api/v2/modelFiles/{modelFileId}